 If you didn’t have top grades or excel in sports, you might think getting a college scholarship is out of the question.
 But don’t count yourself out just yet.
 You don’t need D1 athleticism, prodigy-level talent or to have made the dean’s list in high school to earn a scholarship.

-You’re likely eligible for several scholarships just for being you.
+You’re likely eligible for a scholarship just for being you.
 Here’s why.

 You can find scholarship opportunities in a variety of places, including:

 This abundance is important, because every dollar you receive in free scholarships lets you borrow less and may reduce your future student loan payment.
-Christine Conway, director of financial education initiatives at University of Phoenix, explains that, at current interest rates, every $1,000 received in student loans could result in a monthly payment of $10 to $11.
+Christine Conway, director of financial education initiatives at University of Phoenix, explains that, at current interest rates, every $1,000 received in student loans could result in a monthly payment of $10 to $11 under standard repayment terms.

 The U.S. Department of Education awards an estimated $46 billion in scholarship money annually, and private sources award an additional $3.3 billion.
 There’s no shortage of scholarship money available for college students, in other words.